In concert with our foundational fellowship program, the institute sponsors a variety of projects, programs and conversations.

 Recordings of many of the following programs and conversations may be found on our YouTube channel: Visit the Institute on Ethics in Public Life

-We also encourage you to follow us on Facebook for information on current programming and conversations.
+View our calendar of events below.
+We also encourage you to follow us on Facebook for information and conversations on current programming.

 Regular guided inquiry seminars, which are at the heart of the fellows’ experience, focus on the interdisciplinary research that influences current conceptions of ethics based in social theory.
 Fellows study expansive, supplemental readings from the relevant literature that invites them to consider the foundations of ethical thought, further build moral competence, embrace ethical practice in their own public life and promote ethical reasoning among their students.